 - A-1: The Medical Service Center issues the certificate of health necessary for scholarship application or part-time job, for teaching and nursing practicum, for taking a graduate school entrance examination of another university, or for obtaining a qualification.
-Students other than fourth-grade students who need a certificate of health earlier in the academic year are recommended to undergo the annual medical examination according to the schedule for fourth-grade students and above. - A-2: In application for a scholarship provided by a private organization or a local government, etc., the results of additional diagnostic tests to those included in the annual examination may be required.
+If you need a certificate of health early in the academic year, please take your medical examination ealier in the schedule. - Students other than fourth-grade students who need a certificate of health earlier in the academic year are recommended to undergo the annual medical examination according to the schedule for fourth-grade students and above. - A-2: In application for a scholarship provided by a private organization or a local government, etc., the results of additional diagnostic tests to those included in the annual examination may be required.
 As it takes a few days for the results of the tests to be issued, schedule well in advance.
 Not all tests required by such organizations can be performed at the Medical Service Center.
 Therefore you are asked to bring a list of the additional requirements as well as the application form for the certificate of health to the Medical Service Center when you apply for the certificate.

-- A-3: If it is designated that the issuer of the certificate of health be a public medical institution, the Medical Service Center cannot issue the certificate.
+A-3: If it is designated that the issuer of the certificate of health be a public medical institution, the Medical Service Center cannot issue the certificate.
 Read carefully the requirements or explanation.
-If you have any questions, call the Medical Service Center. - Q: How can I get a certificate of health required by a University sports club for participation in a game or training camp? - A: You must undergo Athlete Health Examination, which includes electrocardiogram and blood test, in addition to the annual medical examination, and be examined by a physician.
+If you have any questions, call the Medical Service Center.

+Q: How can I get a certificate of health required by a University sports club for participation in a game or training camp?

+A: You must undergo Athlete Health Examination, which includes electrocardiogram and blood test, in addition to the annual medical examination, and be examined by a physician.
 Once these conditions have been met, the certificate can be issued.
 Please apply at Center for Athletics and Sports Services, Student Affairs.